The following are answers to some of the most commonly asked questions about Translation Projects.

 No. Projects must be for translations of literary material from any language into English only.

 Can book galleys count toward meeting the eligibility requirements?

 No. In order to apply, you must meet the eligibility requirements by the deadline date.
 Reader's advance copies, galleys, uncorrected proofs, and commitments for future publication or production do not fulfill the requirements.
 No exceptions are made to the eligibility requirements.

 If the publisher verifies that the English-language rights are available, is that sufficient approval to meet copyright requirements?

 No. Simply stating the availability of English-language rights to a work does not demonstrate that you have been granted permission to translate a work.
 Although the NEA does not require applicants to secure publishing rights, it will not fund work that is not authorized by the rights holder(s) and therefore would not have a chance of eventual publication.
-You must demonstrate, in writing, that the author/rights holder(s) will allow you to undertake a translation of the specified work.
+You must demonstrate, in writing, that the author/rights holder(s) will allow you to undertake a translation of the work specified in your application.

 If you propose to translate an anthology, appropriate permission must be secured from the rights holder(s) of each work that would appear in the proposed translation.